KFSensor Features

 Terminal Server

-Terminal Server is a Microsoft application that allows remote users to log on to a server.
+The Terminal server is a Microsoft application that allows remote users to log on to a server.

 VNC